Holes of Merit:1, 8, 9, 11, 12, 16, 17

-The Old is the third course in the Minchinhampton portfolio.
-Old is the least well known and perhaps the most underrated, at least to the uninitiated.
+The Old Course is the third course in the Minchinhampton Golf Club portfolio.
+Minch Old is the least well known and perhaps the most underrated, at least to the uninitiated.

 Old is the antithesis to the modern game.
 It breaks all the rules and is unique on every level.
 What makes it unique?
 For a start, the routing.
 The first hole runs away from the clubhouse almost due South.
 Turning North and running clockwise the holes then make a massive round until you tee off Eighteen beside the first green and putt out beside the clubhouse and first tee.

 Another USP?
 No less than six roads intersect the site along with a popular pub beside the clubhouse.
 Third?
 Two holes criss-cross themselves in Three and Four as well as Sixteen and Seventeen.
 Fourth?
 Back to back opening Par 5’s.
 Fifth?
 Out in 37 and back in 34.
 Sixth?
 Local rules for Hoofmarks, Fences and Abnormal Course Conditions (AKA manure.)
 Seventh?
 No bunkers!
 Oh, and it comes in at a very modest 6060 yards.
 Perhaps the best bit?
 The raw, natural, pure nature of the course.
 You’ll find cattle, dogs, donkeys, horses, and walkers roaming the common/ course alongside you.